SOSARS/Scapy-Port-Scanner/README.md

 ---

-## 🎯 Why FalconScan?
-The Purpose & Use Cases
+## 🎯 Why ScapyScan?
+Purpose & Use Cases

 Understanding what services are exposed to a network is the foundational first step in both offensive and defensive security.
 ScapyScan was built to automate this crucial reconnaissance phase efficiently and discreetly.
 It helps answer the fundamental question: "What doors are open on this target?"